-960B Auto Body Repair
+960B Auto Body Repair Technology

-The student learns to develop MIG welding skills; becoming familiar with hand tools and their uses; collision and plastic repair; refinishing and painting techniques for surface materials; and damage estimating.
-The auto body student will analyze damage to uni-body structures, look up manufacturer's paint codes and mix the correct colors of paint.
-An understanding of mixing ratios and proportions of refinishing products will be covered in the program.
+The student learns the following skills: MIG welding, use of hand tools, collision and plastic repair, refinishing & painting techniques, and damage estimating.
+The auto body student will analyze damage to uni-body structures, look up manufacturer's paint codes, and mix the correct colors of paint.
 A state of the art down draft spray booth is available for the development of refinishing skills.
-This is a PA approved program of study.